ceremcem/softether-howto/README.md

         > If you see the VPN server’s IP, everything was set up correctly and your
         > Linux is connected to the VPN via SoftEther VPN client.
         >
-        > If the ping to the “8.8.8.8” is OK but you can not retrieve anything else by
+        > If the ping to the `8.8.8.8` is OK but you can not retrieve anything else by
-        > public hostname, add Google DNS (or any Public DNS server) to your “/etc/resolv.conf” file:
+        > public hostname, add Google DNS (or any Public DNS server) to your `/etc/resolv.conf` file:
         >
         > ```
-        > sudo echo nameserver 8.8.8.8 >> /etc/resolv.conf
+        > echo nameserver 8.8.8.8 | sudo tee /etc/resolv.conf
         > ```

 ### Disconnecting from VPN